newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 **Returns**

-`function` - The wrapped function handler to be instrumented with Tessen.
+`function` - The wrapped function handler to be instrumented with `addPageAction`.

 **Examples**